zslabs/zslabs/src/articles/default-views-for-plugins.md

 ---
-title: Default Views for Plugins
+title: Default views for plugins
 date: 2013-03-09
 excerpt: "Provide default templates for your WordPress plugins"
 ---